PatrickEMcLean/workingpico/content/merchantsignup.md

 You join my email list, and I'll give you a lovely poster/essay/piece of artwork entitled *Boltac's Mercantile Guide to Better Living through Sharp Trading.* Not only is it entertaining, but these handy haggling tips might actually save you money.

-Also, by joining the list, you'll extra content, sneak peeks and things that the unwashed heathens who aren't on my email list just don't get.
+Also, by joining the list, you'll get extra content, sneak peeks and things that the unwashed heathens who aren't on my email list just don't get.

 I promise: